jaanek/ideas/myring.md

 Helps to connect you with your ring of professionals/counsils to solve your everyday work/entrepreneurship issues and lets pay them for their professional time.
 Me can search for a help and pay for a person's time with a Crypto.
-Like having a consultant lists to meet them physically in regions and pay with crypto for their time.
+Like having a consultant lists to meet them physically/over the phone in regions and pay with crypto for their time.

 Use case 1: Ordinary working day (or in foreign country) and an issue pops up.
 Me opening the app, submitting a search for "legal issue", "web design", etc.